Sooryavansham: Box office

 In India, the film had box office collections of ₹6.67 crore nett and ₹11.42 crore gross.
 Overseas, the film collected $285,000, including £53,000 in the United Kingdom.
 Worldwide, the film grossed ₹12.65 crore.
+The film was a success in Rajasthan, where the joint family concept was prevalent, but ran below average in Maharashtra.
+Vikraman attributed the film's failure to the cast and crew making it feel like a Telugu film.
+The film became successful through satellite television recasts.